GailElliott1990/solar_energy_project/ReadMe.md

 This web application was built using React for the frontend and Python for the backend.
 Before starting this project, I had never developed an application before, and my limited experience meant I spent a lot of time searching online for solutions to Python errors and seeking guidance from other programmers.

 Initially, I attempted to integrate data from the Solcast API and export it as a CSV file.
 The plan was to use C++ for calculations and then pass the results back into Python.
+Solcast are very strict with API calls so I trtied to incorporate Redis Server to cache the data.
 After roughly two weeks, however, I realized this approach introduced unnecessary complexity and obstacles.

 I decided to streamline the process by keeping the entire backend in Python.
 After briefly experimenting with the NASA API and running into challenges parsing JSON data, I finally settled on using the NREL API, which proved to be much more manageable.